-Organized by the State Tourism and Art & Culture Departments, Hornbill Festival showcase a mélange of cultural displays under one roofs.
-This festivals usually takes place between the 1st and the 10th of December every year in Kohima.
-The Music festival and rock contest is now held in nearby Dimapur.
+Organized by the State Tourism and Art & Culture Departments, Hornbill Festival showcases a mélange of cultural displays under one roof.
+This festival usually takes place between the 1st and the 10th of December every year in Kohima.
+The Music festival and rock contest are now held in nearby Dimapur.

 Hornbill Festival is held at Naga Heritage Village, Kisama which is about 12km from Kohima.
 All the tribes of Nagaland take part in the Festival.
 The aim of the festival is to revive the protect the rich culture of Nagaland and display its extravaganza and traditions.

 For visitors, it means a closer understanding of the people and culture of Nagaland.
 It must be included in your itinerary if you are visiting Nagaland during the time to enjoy the food, songs, dances, and customs of Nagaland.